Doge (title)

 Leonardo Loredan (1501), Doge of Venice, portrait by Giovanni Bellini, wearing the corno ducale, the ducal hat which symbolised his office.

 A doge (/doʊdʒ/ DOHJ, /it/; plural dogi or doges; see below) was an elected lord and head of state in several Italian city-states, notably Venice and Genoa, during the medieval and Renaissance periods.
 Such states were referred to as crowned republics.
-Doges wore a special hat, the Corno ducale and usually ruled life-long.
+Doges wore a special hat, the corno ducale, and usually ruled for life.

 The office of the doge in English is termed a dogeship.

 Etymology

 The word doge comes from Venetian Italian, and, like its standard Italian cognate duce (as in Mussolini's title "Il Duce"), is derived from the Latin dux, meaning either "spiritual leader" or "military commander".
 The political term doge reached English via French, along with the related English derivation duke.

 In standard Italian, the two derivations from the Latin word dux – duce and duca (both masculine; feminine: duchessa) – are not interchangeable.
 Duca is an aristocratic and hereditary title similar to the English word duke.

 The wife of a doge is styled a Dogaressa.